jblasz/CMS-thesis/README.md

 Any changes to .env require full recompilation, as they are grabbed only once.

-To switch between styles go to `src/_master.css` and change the first line to point to whichever macro file you want (out of the ones found in `src/styles/_style1-....scss`)

 Run `yarn`.

 Please copy the following to your .vscode/settings.json: